 Blindness and visual disability affect over 571,224 people.
 The main causes are pathologies such as cataracts, pterygium, glaucoma and retinopathies.
 There are about 230 ophthalmologists in the whole country.
 Most of them are practicing in private medical consulting rooms and are focused on three of the country's most important cities, leaving rural and urban populations without eye health services.
 The Foundation has managed to create an eye care network in El Alto that is integrated within the Bolivian public health system and managed by local ophthalmologists.
 This network consists of six medical consulting rooms and two operating rooms.
 At present, Eyes of the world is providing support to the managers of public healthcare through the training and continuous improvement of local personnel.
 Ocular care interventions have also been started in Tarija and Ouro.

-WORK CONTEXTS MALI In 2008 the Foundation started the Eyes of Mali program in Southern Mali.
+MALI In 2008 the Foundation started the Eyes of Mali program in Southern Mali.
 The program is based in the Mopti region and also in the Bamako district.

 Mali has a very weak economy, consisting mainly of agriculture and river fishing.
 Nearly 60% of the population is underprivileged and considered to be poor.
+Mali is currently experiencing a particularly unstable context, with a serious economic crisis, a significant social climate and many violent conflicts.
 The capacity of the healthcare service is very limited and in high demand due to the predominance of infectious and parasitic diseases, as well as nutritional deficiencies.
 There are about 92,358 blind people, mainly due to cataracts, glaucoma, trachoma, refraction defects, and traumatisms.
 The great majority of ophthalmologic services are based in Bamako, where 65% of the country's ophthalmologists practice medicine.
 At the Mopti Regional Centre of Ophthalmology there are one ophthalmologist, two senior ophthalmology technicians and one eyewear assembly technician.
 Eyes of the world improves poor people's ocular health and provides greater access to eye care services, from the lowest level of care (community health centres) to specialised care (on a permanent basis in the Mopti Hospital and the Center of Reference of Bankass).